Overview

 Known Issues

-The following are a list of known issues, including bugs as well as inconsistencies between the arcade game and ProjectR:
+The following is a list of known issues, including bugs as well as inconsistencies between the arcade game and ProjectR: